 About the Bachelor of Science in Nursing Program

 The first year of the program focuses on health, primary health care and health assessment across the lifespan.
-Students practice in a variety of settings, such as community agencies, child care centres and seniors' centres, where students begin to use their nursing knowledge and practice relational skills with healthy people.
-The focus of this practice experience is to participate in primary health care activities, prevention activities and holistic health assessments.
+Students practice in a variety of settings, such as community agencies, child care centres and older adults centres, where students begin to use their nursing knowledge and practice relational skills across the lifespan.
+The focus of these practice experiences is to participate in primary health care activities, prevention activities and holistic health assessments.

 The second year of the program focuses on healing initiatives, related nursing actions and health challenges such as illness, poverty, illiteracy, loss and grief.
 Students have the opportunity for multiple practice experiences in a broad spectrum of nursing settings, such as intermediate care facilities, extended care facilities, community care, public health, hospital units, outpatient and day care clinics, occupational and environmental health centres.